 Redox Tech has access to state-of-the-art facilities for the growth and scale-up of RTB-1 or other cultures.
 The consortium is successively scaled-up using various-size fermentors ranging from 7 liters to 750 liters (Figure 2).
 The culture is provided lactate as a carbon source and PCE or TCE as an electron acceptor.
 The achievement of the appropriate Dehalococcoides sp. cell density is monitored using real-time qPCR.
 For ease of shipment, the culture is concentrated and transferred into 5-gallon gas-tight kegs (Figure 3).

 In Situ Bioaugmentation

-In situ bioaugmentation for the treatment of chlorinated ethenes entails the injection of indigenous or exogenous (e.g. RTB-1) microorganisms to facilitate complete and rapid dechlorination.
+In situ bioaugmentation for treating chlorinated ethenes entails injecting indigenous or exogenous (e.g., RTB-1) microorganisms to facilitate complete and rapid dechlorination.
 In situ bioaugmentation is typically combined with the addition of a carbon substrate and microbial nutrients to provide adequate conditions for the proliferation of the dechlorinating microorganisms.
-If necessary, in situ bioaugmentation may be combined with methods that enhance groundwater flow velocities in order to facilitate the dispersion of the microorganisms and the nutrients.
-Redox Tech, LLC is one of the leading providers of in situ injection services for environmental remediation.
-Our experience and innovative tools and methods ensure the best possible targeted zone of remedial influence.
+If necessary, in situ bioaugmentation may be combined with methods that enhance groundwater flow velocities to facilitate the dispersion of the microorganisms and the nutrients.
+Redox Tech is one of the leading providers of in situ injection services for environmental remediation.
+Our experience, innovative tools, and methods ensure the best possible targeted zone of remedial influence.